 It becomes difficult to maintain secrecy as a business that converses with loads of people regularly may not be able to hide what it is up to.
 Challenges occur when a business goes about thinking that it knows almost everything.
 This is the wrong strategy to follow.

-A business may be tempted to think that it is all over with the customer development process.
+A business may be tempted to think that it is all over with the customer development principles.
 But the truth is that it is a repetitive process, and a business can’t function well without performing it.
-Nothing is fixed, and uncertainty is the so-called enemy of growth.
-To ensure that uncertainty does not affect the business, a company needs to use the customer development framework constantly.

 Teams Involved in Customer Development

-Customer development involves the contribution of sales, engineering, marketing, and product management teams.
+It involves the contribution of sales, engineering, marketing, and product management teams.
 However, a business should put its marketing and product management teams in the forefront as their expertise is what is required the most.

-Marketing and product management teams excel at conversing with the customers.
+Marketing and product management teams excel at conversing with customers.
 They know how to listen to their needs and create market demand around them.

 Executives and founders also have a small yet vital role to play in this.
 Whether the product will be a hit or a failure depends entirely on their decision and judgments.
 The teams must disclose their findings even if they are in contrast to the founders’ hypotheses.
 Not doing so can have severe implications.

-However, the more obvious team involved in this process is that of the customers.
 The data or information on which the entire process is based can be extracted only by getting in touch with potential customers.
 Interviews, conversations, and surveys are all essential tools.
 They must be leveraged to find out the needs and concerns of the customers.

-Example of Customer Development
+Great Customer Development Examples

 Groove is an online help desk software for enterprises and small businesses.
-The company was being able to earn customers but it was not being able to hold on to them.
+The company was being able to earn customers but it was not able to hold on to them.

-The Groove CEO then realized that company’s churn rate was hanging out around 3% which was hampering the company in meeting its goals.
-But the main problem was that no one in the company was actually aware of the reason behind such a high churn rate.
+The Groove CEO then realized that the company’s churn rate was hanging out around 3% which was hampering the company in meeting its goals.
+But the main problem was that no one in the company was aware of the reason behind such a high churn rate.

 In such a situation, the customer development model helped the brand.
-Let us have a look at the customer development process of Groove-

 - In the customer discovery, the company started by talking to the target customers.
 Their biggest priorities since then have been to know more about their target customers.

-- Then in customer validation, their teams tried to get in touch with their customers via email campaign to have one-on-one conversations to get the real feedback regarding the model, product, service, or business of The Groove.
+- Then in customer validation, their teams tried to get in touch with their customers via email campaign to have one-on-one conversations to get real feedback regarding the model, product, service, or business of The Groove.

 - Customer creation strategies helped Groove in growing its customer base from 2,000 customers to 5,000 paying customers in around 12 months.

-- Finally, in the customer building step, Groove became able to drive new customers and handle existing customers efficiently to slow down their churn rate.
+- Finally, in the customer-building step, Groove became able to drive new customers and handle existing customers efficiently to slow down their churn rate.
 They understood the importance of hiring the right employees and retaining them.

 - Blogging was their most effective channel and they decided to continue to use it aggressively